fergiemcdowall/solrstrap/README.md

 * Uses very little bandwidth

 ##Weakenesses
-* Is designed for "open" solr instances.
+* Designed for "open" solr instances- needs clear access to /select/q=.
 * SEO basically non-existant
 * Will (probably) not work on truly ancient browsers (IE 7 and below)